AjayPenugonda/BioSparkED/R_Tutorial.md

 # Data Visualization

+### Histogram

-One neat way to create visualizations is by creating a histogram.
+One neat way to create visualizations is by creating a histogram, which is useful for showing what a distribution of data looks like.
 Let’s use the “hist” function to do so.
+Note how the Sepal.Length column is specified from the iris data set using the “$”.
+Using the hist function, we can see that “col” stands for the color of the histogram bars, “main” is the title of the chart, “xlab” is the x-axis label, and “ylab” is the y-axis label.

 ``` r
 hist(iris$Sepal.Length,